How a deaf and speech-impaired rape survivor was able to give testimony in a Mumbai court

 Beyond language

-This meant every act of translation required a painstaking effort, with Shaikh covering the same ground more than once to make sure she was understanding and translating correctly.
+This meant every act of interpretation required a painstaking effort, with Shaikh covering the same ground more than once to make sure she was understanding and interpreting correctly.

 “I felt I shouldn’t make a mistake in my understanding or explaining,” she said.
 “Where there isn’t standard signing there will be a doubt.
 Am I explaining properly and understanding properly?
 That’s why it took time.
 I had to be sure.
 I had taken an oath, it was the question of someone’s life.
 That’s why I kept asking again and again: is this how it happened?”